r-hub/blog/content/post/2019-12-19-mutable-api.markdown

 ## [1] "https://docs.r-hub.io"
 ```

-The original url value is not modified, the url name is bound to a new bindings.
+The original url value is not modified, the url name is bound to a new binding.
 Below we use the [`tracemem()` function](https://adv-r.hadley.nz/names-values.html#tracemem).

 ```r